Business Coach vs Lawyer

 A lawyer is responsible for legal outcomes.
-A private advisor is responsible for the decision that precedes them.
+A business coach is responsible for the decision that precedes them.
 Knowing which one you need, and when, changes what is possible.

 Bring the decision